 Franz Welser-Möst is among today’s most distinguished conductors.
-The 2020-21 season marks his nineteenth year as music director of The Cleveland Orchestra, with the future of their acclaimed partnership extended to 2027, making him the longest-serving musical leader in the ensemble’s history.
+The 2023-24 season marks his 22nd year as music director of The Cleveland Orchestra.
+With the future of their acclaimed partnership extended to 2027, he will be the longest-serving musical leader in the ensemble’s history.
 The New York Times has declared Cleveland under Welser-Möst’s direction to be “America’s most brilliant orchestra,” praising its virtuosity, elegance of sound, variety of color, and chamber-like musical cohesion.

-With Welser-Möst, The Cleveland Orchestra has been praised for its inventive programming, its ongoing support for new musical works, and for its innovative work in presenting semi-staged and staged operas.
-An imaginative approach to juxtaposing newer and older works has opened new dialogue and fresh insights for musicians and audiences alike.
-The Orchestra has also been hugely successful in building up a new and, notably, a young audience.
-To date, the Orchestra and Welser-Möst have been showcased around the world in nineteen international tours together.
-In 2020, they launched the ensemble’s own recording label and a brand-new digital streaming platform to continue and extend sharing their artistry globally; the 2020-21 season is also inaugurating an original digital concert series titled In Focus, for viewing worldwide.
+With Mr. Welser-Möst, The Cleveland Orchestra has been praised for its inventive programming, ongoing support of new music, and innovative work in presenting operas.
+To date, the Orchestra and Mr. Welser-Möst have been showcased around the world in 20 international tours together.
+In 2020, the ensemble launched its own recording label and new streaming broadcast platform to share its artistry globally.

-During the 2020 Salzburg Festival, Mr. Welser-Möst was awarded the festival ruby pin and the Salzburg Badge of Honor.
-In 2019, he was awarded the Gold Medal in the Arts by the Kennedy Center International Committee on the Arts in recognition of his long-lasting impact on the international arts community.
-Other honors include The Cleveland Orchestra’s Distinguished Service award (given as part of the ensemble’s 100th season celebrations for his focus on community and education), the Vienna Philharmonic’s “Ring of Honor” for his longstanding personal and artistic relationship with the ensemble, recognition from the Western Law Center for Disability Rights, honorary membership in the Vienna Singverein, appointment as an Academician of the European Academy of Yuste, and the Kilenyi Medal from the Bruckner Society of America.
+In 2019, Mr. Welser-Möst was awarded the Gold Medal in the Arts by the Kennedy Center International Committee on the Arts.
+Other honors include The Cleveland Orchestra’s Distinguished Service Award, two Cleveland Arts Prize citations, the Vienna Philharmonic’s “Ring of Honor,” recognition from the Western Law Center for Disability Rights, honorary membership in the Vienna Singverein, appointment as an Academician of the European Academy of Yuste, and the Kilenyi Medal from the Bruckner Society of America..